ccbogel/QualCoder/README.md

 The Windows commpand prompt will then remomove the  *(env)*

-Or if using venv (recommended):
+**To start QualCoder again:**
+If not using virtual environment, as long as you are in the same drive letter, eg C:

+`py -m qualcoder`

+If you are using a virtual environment:

-At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder release folder), then type:
+`cd` to the Qualcoder-master (or Qualcoder release folder), then type:
-`source qualcoder/bin/activate`

-Then type
-`qualcoder`

-Alternately, run by double-click.
-Open the QualCoder-master\qualcoder folder.
-Double-click the __main__.py file to run.
-You can make a shortcut to this file and keep the shortcut on the desktop.
+`env\Scripts\activate.bat `

+`py -m qualcoder`

 Note: 8 Dec 2022 - lxml may not install on python version 3.11 until a bug in lxml is fixed.
 Ignore errors related to this. lxml is only used to validate REFI-QDA data files.